Research programme and methods

 For more details of some of Proseed’s work, have a look at this recent article:

 Paul Schroeder is Proseed’s Propagation Manager.
-Paul is working with Ruth McConnochie (NZDFI Tree Breeding Specialist), members of the NZDFI Science Team, and Murray’s Nursery at Woodville.
+Paul and his colleagues at Proseed work with Ruth McConnochie (NZDFI Tree Breeding Specialist), members of the NZDFI Science Team, and Murray’s Nursery at Woodville.

 Contact Paul Millen: firstname.lastname@example.org